justyna-bodurka/patronage-rekru-1/README.md

 ## Remarks to project

 - due to not consistant image data, instead of using IMG tag with transformations, background-image has been used
+- as bundler is not available, css files are atomized and imported natively

 ## Available scripts